hazelnusse/robot.bicycle/README.md

 To compile the firmware which runs on the bicycle, type:

     $ cd firmware
+    $ mkdir build
+    $ cd build
+    $ cmake .. -DCMAKE_TOOLCHAIN_FILE=../toolchain-arm-none-eabi.cmake
-    $ ./build_firmware.sh
+    $ make

-This shell script simply calls the ChibiOS provided Makefile with some options that affect the code compilation.
-You will need to modify this to point to your toolchain path.
+You will need to modify the CMake toolchain file to point to your toolchain path.
+You can view and change build options using `ccmake` instead of `cmake`.

 To build the dataprocessing code, ensure you have CMake installed, then type: